EthanPatt/SENG609Assignment6/README.md

 # SENG609Assignment6
 Short code in python to train and test multiple linear regression and decision tree models using house market data.
 We adjusted the parameters in the NN to see how it effected the model.
-Adjustments were on epochs, batchsize, or the NN architecture.
+Each adjustments was on epochs, batchsize, or the NN architecture.